myelintek/documentation/user/lab.rst

 Q: How to avoid other programs from sharing the GPU card(s) used in my lab?
 ---------------------------------------------------------------------------

-By default, a GPU card may be shard among running of programs, which is possible in situations where multiple running programs are using GPUs in the lab, or where other programs on the host machine (not managed by MLSteam) are using the same GPUs.
+By default, a GPU card may be shared among running of programs, which is possible in situations where multiple running programs are using GPUs in the lab, or where other programs on the host machine (not managed by MLSteam) are using the same GPUs.
 Sharing a GPU card would enhance the GPU utilization